 In the summer of 2018 the Sault Ste.
 Marie Public Utilities Commission (PUC), wholly-owned by the city, announced a $33 million community-wide smart grid project with Infrastructure Energy LLC, as well as a 48MW energy storage system, the largest of its kind in Canada.
 These two projects will create a more resilient, reliable and intelligent electrical system for Sault Ste.
 Marie, and will significantly lower electricity costs for large and mid-sized businesses.

 For more information about Sault Ste.
-Marie's Smart Energy Strategy, visit the Sault Ste.
-Marie Innovation Centre.
+Marie's Smart Energy Strategy, visit Sault Ste.
+Marie PUC.

 4. Digital Economy